abissgr/calipso-hub/README.md

 [requirejs](http://requirejs.org/).

 The stack contributes to productive developers and maintainable code.
-It allows you to quickly and consistently implement use cases or other functional requirements declaratively (via JSON notation), making it natural for new code to be added in the form of reusable components.
+It allows you to quickly and consistently implement use cases or other functional requirements declaratively, using [#models](metadata in JSON notation), making it natural for new code to be added in the form of reusable components.

 ### Routing